-Should you get a prepaid plan with Verizon's Visible or Metro by T-Mobile?
+Visible vs. Metro by T-Mobile: Which is better for you?

 - Add-ons can feel overwhelming

 Looking to save some money on your next phone bill?
-Verizon's Visible and Metro by T-Mobile are two of the best MVNO carriers out there that will get you great coverage at a reduced cost.
+Visible and Metro are two of the best prepaid carriers out there that will get you great coverage at a reduced cost.
+One thing to note about either carrier is that they're owned and operated by the larger carrier that provides the network connection.
+In fact, Visible is branded as Visible by Verizon as is Metro by T-Mobile.

 Both carriers offer 5G access, unlimited talk and text, and no contracts or commitments.
 Visible's plan comes with unlimited data at a great price, making it a great pick for anyone who consumes a lot of high-speed data and wants something simple.
-Metro by T-Mobile offers four plans with different data offers, perks, and available add-on services, making it a better choice for families seeking multi-line discounts or anyone who wants some wiggle room when it comes to their plan.
+Metro by T-Mobile offers four plans with different data offers, perks, and available add-on services, making it a better choice for families seeking multi-line discounts.

+Both carriers include fees and taxes in the plan price so there are no surprises at checkout.

 Visible vs. Metro by T-Mobile: At a glance

-Both Visible and Metro by T-Mobile are prepaid carriers that leverage their larger networks to deliver great service at a lower price.
+Both Visible by Verizon and Metro by T-Mobile are some of the best prepaid carriers that use the network of their owner.
 Though Visible only has one plan while Metro offers four, each has 5G access with either Verizon's network or T-Mobile's as long as your phone is compatible.
 You're also guaranteed to get unlimited calling and texting, data, and 480p video streaming.
-Hotspot data with Visible is limited to 5Mbps, whereas with Metro you'll get 15GB of hotspot data but only with its two unlimited plans.
-Fortunately, you can save money with both carriers by adding additional lines.
-Here's a closer look at what sets each of these plans apart.
+Hotspot data with Visible is limited to 5Mbps, whereas with Metro you'll get 5GB or 15GB of hotspot data but only with its two unlimited plans.

+Metro has traditional multi-line savings for families, while Visible has Party Pay.
+Party Pay allows Visible customers to join a Visible Party from the community page on Visible's website to take their plan down to just $25 per month.

 |Visible